Janae H.

 In her free time, she enjoys playing basketball and tennis, hiking, yoga, cooking, reading and listening to music.
 Jane is passionate about working with brain injury survivors and their loved ones; she strongly supports the mission of BIC-NW in connecting survivors to the people, resources, and services that will best serve their needs.

-Dana Penilton RN, BSN, CCM, CLCP, FIALCP
+Dana P. RN, BSN, CCM, CLCP, FIALCP

 Ms. Penilton is a registered nurse with a Bachelor of Science degree from Oregon Health and Sciences University.
 She has a clinical background in critical care and holds certifications in life care planning and case management.
 Ms. Penilton is a designated fellow with the International Academy of Life Care Planning.